 It Didn’t Last Long Enough

 The reason you feel like teeth whitening wasn’t working is that there’s a major factor that you missed.
-Some things will lessen the duration of your teeth whitening result; Smoking, coffee, and red wine can cause discoloration on your teeth which will make it harder for your whitener to penetrate.
+Some things will lessen the duration of your teeth whitening result; Smoking, coffee, and can cause discoloration on your teeth which will make it harder for your whitener to penetrate.
 Stress, antibiotics, and hormone changes can also cause temporary discoloring.
 All these factors play a role in reducing the effectiveness of your tooth-whitening treatment and may have contributed to why you felt that it wasn’t working.

 There Wasn’t Enough Time Between Treatments